MasssiveJuice08/morrowind-modding-with-massivejuice/src/site/notes/00 Projects/Far From the Marsh/Far From the Marsh - Home.md

 > > [!failure] Option Two: _The Failed Nerevarine Incarnates_
 > > - Perhaps an exploration of the fate of one of the [Failed Incarnates](https://en.uesp.net/wiki/Lore:Failed_Incarnates) such as [[02 Reference Notes/Omnivore/2024-04/Lore-Peakstar - The Unofficial Elder Scrolls Pages (UESP)\|Peakstar]]
 > > 	- Though rumors abound regarding Peakstars fate, they fell fighting an Ash Vampire.
 A quest could follow someone else's attempts to find them
+>
+> Ultimately I decided against the second option, as I could not come up with a convincing enough concept for the fate of any of the Failed Incarnates.
+The first option offered more flexibility.

 </div></div>